Python Lesson 7: Pandas

 print(series_ex_IV) print(series_ex_IV.rank()) print(dframe_7) print(dframe_7.rank()) print(dframe_7.rank(axis="columns"))

-account the order of appearance of the element; or dense
+account the order of appearance of the element; or dense, similar to min,

 but with ranks always increasing by one, independently of the number of elements